-The options in the WordPress Settings Reading Screen are few in number, but still important.
+The WordPress Settings Reading Screen options are few but still significant.
 You can decide if you want posts or a “static” Page displayed as your blog’s front (main) page.
 You can also adjust how many posts appear on that main page.
-In addition, you can adjust syndication feed features to determine how the information from your site is sent to a reader’s web browser or other applications.
+In addition, you can adapt syndication feed features to determine how the information from your site is sent to a reader’s web browser or other applications.

 Reading Settings #

-Your latest posts – Check this radio button so your latest posts are displayed on the blog’s front page.
-Remember, the number of the posts you display is set on the “Blog pages show at most” setting.
+Your latest posts – Check this radio button to display your latest posts on the blog’s front page.
+Remember, the number of posts you say is set on the “Blog pages shows at most” setting.

 A static page (select below) – Check this radio button to cause a “static” Page to be displayed as your blog’s front page.
 At the same time, choose the Page that will display your actual Posts.
 The Frontpage and Posts page cannot be the same value.

-Frontpage – In the drop-down box, select the actual Page that you want displaying as your front page.
-If you do not select a choice here, then effectively your blog will show your posts on both the blog’s front page and on the
+Frontpage – In the drop-down box, select the Page you want displayed as your front page.
+If you do not select a choice here, then effectively, your blog will show your posts on both the blog’s front page and on the

 Extra WordPress Reading Settings #

-- [X] posts – Enter the number of posts to be displayed, per page, on your site.
+- [X] posts – Enter the posts displayed per page on your site.

-- [X] posts – Enter the number of posts people will see when they download one of your site’s feeds.
+- [X] posts – Enter the number of posts people will see when downloading one of your site’s feeds.